-1. The Teller.
+- 1. The Teller.
 He should not be allowed to accumulate more than a specific maximum amount to be determined by the association but in no case to exceed P10,000 in cash at any given time while in the performance of his duties.
-The procedures in this regard are as follows:

-b.
+The procedures in this regard are as follows: - a.
+Cash.
+All cash in excess of the maximum amount determined by the association shall be turned over to the cashier.
+When deposits received by a teller will increase his cash in excess of the maximum limit, the teller shall immediately make a cash turn-over of, at least, the excess.
+Thus, although his transactions during the day may total more than the maximum limit, the amount of money directly in his custody at any given time will never exceed the limit. - b.
 Checks and Other Cash Items (COCIs).
 All COCIs received by a teller should be stamped as "non-negotiable."
 The stamping should be made diagonally on the face of the check.
 Thus, all checks that are received by the tellers lose their further negotiability.
-There should, however, be an agreement with the association's depository banks whereby they will accept for deposit only to the account of the association the COCI previously stamped by the tellers as "nonnegotiable."
-Therefore, only the association and nobody else can further negotiate these checks, and only the association's depository bank will accept them and solely for deposit to its account.
-Thus, even in the remote possibility that someone presents a COCI stolen from the association to one of its depository banks, it will not be accepted for encashment.
+There should, however, be an agreement with the association's depository banks whereby they will accept for deposit only to the account of the association the COCI previously stamped by the tellers as "non-negotiable."
+Therefore, only the association and nobody else can further negotiate these checks, and only the association's

-2. The COCIs Clerk.
+- depository bank will accept them and solely for deposit to its account.
+Thus, even in the remote possibility that someone presents a COCI stolen from the association to one of its depository banks, it will not be accepted for encashment. - 2.
+The COCIs Clerk.
 In view of the fact that all COCIs received by the tellers are stamped "non-negotiable" as detailed above, the COCIs clerk who records and processes these checks carries no accountabilities whatsoever.
 From the moment that a check is received up to the moment that it is deposited to the account of the association with one of its depository banks, that check is just a piece of paper to be processed and recorded.
 It will only reassume its negotiability upon its receipt by the association's depository bank.
-In cases, however, where checks are received by mail, the COCIs clerk shall be charged with the duty of stamping the checks as "non-negotiable."

-3. As an added precautionary measure, the manager/accountant/loan officer should check from time to time whether all COCIs received are stamped "non-negotiable."
+In cases, however, where checks are received by mail, the COCIs clerk shall be charged with the duty of stamping the checks as "non-negotiable." - 3.
+As an added precautionary measure, the manager/accountant/loan officer should check from time to time whether all COCIs received are stamped "non-negotiable."
 In the event that a COCI is not so stamped and it results in financial loss on the part of the association, the employee charged with the duty to stamp and who failed to do so, shall be held personally responsible, together with the manager/accountant/loan officer, for the loss.